Published on

 By putting pressure on the legs using special hosiery, it compresses these surface veins and arteries, assisting the flow back inwards and upwards through your leg.
-For this reason, it is important to wear your compression stockings throughout the whole day, putting them straight on in the morning, prior to lowering your legs a your get out of bed, and only removing them once they are raised again at the end of the day.
+For this reason, it is important to wear your compression stockings throughout the whole day, putting them straight on in the morning prior to lowering your legs as you get out of bed, and only removing them once they are raised again at the end of the day.
 This ensures maximum efficiency of the stockings, and helps to reduce the risk of reoccurrence.

 Compared to sitting or standing, remaining fully horizontal allows the valves in your leg veins to function most effectively.
 As soon as gravity is involved, your blood flow has to fight its way up your legs, made all the more difficult if your valves are in any way damaged.
 This is why your legs may feel fine when you start your day in the morning, but your ankles and calves begin to feel heavy and swollen as you remain upright during the day.

-Putting on your compressions stockings before you swing your legs out of bed in the morning helps to keep your valves and veins in the right position, and continue the good work done during the night while horizontal- or, even better, when you had your lower legs slightly raised on a pillow or cushions.
+Putting on your compression stockings before you swing your legs out of bed in the morning helps to keep your valves and veins in the right position and continue the good work done during the night while horizontal- or, even better, when you had your lower legs slightly raised on a pillow or cushions.

 Once on in the morning, your stockings can assist in alleviating the following vein related symptoms:

-NICE guidelines state that below-knee compressions stockings are usually preferred, and thigh length stockings should be considered if there is severe varicose vein evident above the knee, or swelling that extends above the knee.
-It also advises that, although stockings come in three gradings of pressure, the compression used should be the highest that the person can tolerate.
+NICE guidelines state that below-knee compression stockings are usually preferred, and thigh length stockings should be considered if there is severe varicose vein evident above the knee or swelling that extends above the knee.
+It also advises that, although stockings come in three grades of pressure, the compression used should be the highest that the person can tolerate.
 The gradings are as follows:

 European standard stockings provide a stronger degree of compression for each of the above classes, and some hospitals may issue these.